GruveTools/ethos-autominer/README.md

 You can also run the script manually, and if you pass `--dry-run` to the script, it won't do any of the miner restarting, _but will still switch configs_.

+## Donations

+You can send BTC donations to `3Ckx1eocUY5fHinbDXZtCGGqwdT1VwGBa4`.

 ## Credits

 This script has been adapted by [Japh](https://github.com/japh) and [neokjames](https://github.com/neokjames).